Drip email campaigns generate more conversions and revenue compared to broadcast emails.

-These are BIG numbers in terms of email statistics.
+Trigger-based emails generated 4x more revenue and 18x greater profits.
+These are BIG numbers in terms of email ROI Forrester Research

 However, drip email campaigns only work when you know your audience and the results you want to achieve.

-That’s why today I’m gonna break down how to create a drip email campaign step-by-step, so you can create an email sales machine.
-Sound good?
+That’s why today I’m gonna break down how to create a drip-email campaign step-by-step, so you can drive more sales.

 An email drip campaign is a way to nurture your email list.